michel1991/ocp-java-11/advancedDesign/md/README.md

 The compiler creates bytecode making option C correct and option D incorrect.
 For more information, see Chapter 1.

-### Which of the following data types cannot be used in a switch statement?
-(Choose all that apply.)
-* A. float
-* B. Character
-* C. var
-* D. byte
-* E. Double
-* F. Object
-* G. Integer
-* H. char[]

-A switch statement supports the primitives int, byte, short, and char, along with their associated wrapper classes Integer, Byte, Short, and Character, respectively.
-A switch statement also supports var if the type can be resolved to a supported switch data types.
-For these reasons, options B, C, D, and G are permitted in switch statements and, therefore, incorrect.
-Options A and E are correct as long, float, double, and their associated wrapped classes Long, Float, and Double, respectively, are not supported in switch statements.
-Option F is correct, as Object is not a supported data type in a switch statement.
-Finally, option H is incorrect.
-While switch statements support String, a char[] is not the same as a String.

 ### What statements about executing the following code snippet are correct?
 System.console().readPassword()
 * A. It returns a String value.
 * B. A NullPointException will never be thrown at runtime.